okta/terraform-provider-oktapam/docs/data-sources/project_groups.md

 ### Required

-- `project_name` (String) The name of an ASA Project.
-Results are returned for only this Project.
+- `project_name` (String) If defined, results are only returned for the specified Project.
 Values are case-sensitive.

 ### Optional

-- `create_server_group` (Boolean) If `true`, results only include ASA Project Groups that have 'create_server_group' option set to `true`.
+- `create_server_group` (Boolean) If `true`, results only include Project Groups that have set the 'create_server_group' option to `true`.
-- `disconnected_mode_on_only` (Boolean) If `true`, the results only include resources with disconnected mode enabled.
+- `disconnected_mode_on_only` (Boolean) If `true`, results only include resources that have enabled Disconnected Mode.
 NOTE: This is only available if the ASA Team has the Disconnected Mode Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
-- `has_no_selectors` (Boolean) If `true`, the results only include resources with empty label selectors.
-NOTE: This is only available if the ASA Team has the Early Access PolicySync feature enabled.
+- `has_no_selectors` (Boolean) If `true`, results only include resources haven't defined any label selectors.
-- `has_selectors` (Boolean) If `true`, the results only include resources with label selectors set.
-NOTE: This is only available if the ASA Team has the Early Access PolicySync feature enabled.
+- `has_selectors` (Boolean) If `true`, results only include resources have defined a label selector.
-- `include_removed` (Boolean) If `true`, the results also include resources that were previously removed.
+- `include_removed` (Boolean) If `true`, results also include resources that were previously removed.

 ### Read-Only